 Q: How successful has the dressage team been?

 A: The team has been extremely successful!
-In 1995 Michelle Hoffman, a MHC student, helped create the IDA.
-Since then, MHC has won 9 team regional champion titles, and 4 team national titles in 2002, 2003, 2004, 2008, and 2013.
-In addition, the team has been Reserve National Champions in 2005, 2007, and 2017.
+In 1995 Michelle Hoffman, an MHC student, helped create the IDA.
+Since then, MHC has won 10 team regional champion titles, and 4 team national titles in 2002, 2003, 2004, 2008, and 2013.
+In addition, the team has been Reserve National Champions in 2005, 2007, 2017, and 2023.
 We have numerous Individual Regional and National Champion riders in all divisions as well.
 Overall, MHC has the distinction of having the most titles and team and individual wins in the history of the IDA!

 Q: What horses does the team use?